Starting & Starter

 were lots of failures, especially in Airheads where the starter is subject to so

-repetitive heat-cool cycles and just plain engine
+repetitive heat-cool cycles from engine

-heat by direct contact.
+heat.
 I do NOT like the ideas of epoxies being subjected to

 constant wide temperature changes, their